HeRCLab/nocsim/noc-tools/doc/nocviz.md

 ### `link find ID`

-Return a list of all links where either end is a node with the given ID.
+Return a list of undirected links where either end is a node with the given ID, or directed links where the origin node matches the given ID.

 ### `link find ID1 ID2`